SEVER-PROTECT/PrivilegeCalculator/README.md

 # Privilege Calculator
 This repository contains a standalone privilege calculator that calculates privilege metrics for a given system and compartmentalization specification.
 It operates on compartmentalization specifications provided in the CPM-IF YAML file format (definition available [here](https://github.com/SEVER-PROTECT/CPM-Interchange-Format)).

+IMPORTANT NOTE: This calculator does not yet properly capture the privilege impact of contexts in principals.
+It is intended only for context-free inputs.

 ## Privilege Model
 The calculator computes a low-level, instruction and object accessibility based quantification of the privilege permitted by a compartmentalization scheme.
 It is based on the research papers [uSCOPE](https://www.seas.upenn.edu/~andre/pdf/uscope_raid2021.pdf) and [SCALPEL](https://dl.acm.org/doi/pdf/10.1145/3461673).